NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/writeup.md

 Access is asked about in the following five questions:

 14. How challenging was it to receive the mental healthcare services you needed within the past 12 months?
 15. How challenging is it to find useful information on mental healthcare services?
 16. Do you experience financial difficulties as a result of mental healthcare?
 17. "I am currently receiving the mental healthcare I need."
 18. How satisfied are you with the mental healthcare you've received?

 The main limitation of these questions is that the answers will depend on the subjective experience and capabilities of the respondents.

 I find questions 17 and 18 to be the most informative variants, and have used them to codify access to healthcare.
-I also see the later three questions to be logically disjunctive, that is, one could in principle have found it very easy to get information, but be really unsatisfied with the mental healthcare one ends up receiving.
+I also see the latter three questions to be logically disjunctive, that is, one could in principle have found it very easy to get information, but be really unsatisfied with the mental healthcare one ends up receiving.
 However, running regressions, we see that they're all significantly correlated with each other (but there's still variability left).
 For example, if we correlate the first with the rest, after transforming verbal answers to a numerical scale, we get:

 ```
 Call: